April 13, 2026

 The main difference between a Managed Service Provider (MSP) and a Managed Security Service Provider (MSSP) lies in their core focus: an MSP is your partner for overall IT operations and keeping your technology running, while an MSSP is a specialized partner focused exclusively on protecting you from cyber threats.

-What Services Do Managed Service Providers (MSP) Offer?
+What Services Do Managed Service Providers Offer?

 The scope of what MSPs offer has expanded considerably over the years.
 At the most basic level, most managed IT services cover the following areas: